A proud member of

 Safeguarding at Sharlston

-If you have safeguarding concerns about a child, please contact Wakefield Multi Agency Safeguarding Hub (MASH) for consultation and advice on
+If you have any safeguarding concerns about a child, contact

-03458 503 503.
+03458 503 503

 Please remember that if a child is in immediate danger, an emergency call should be made (999 on the telephone)

-The Designated Safeguarding Lead (DSL) is Vicki Murray(Deputy Headteacher)
+Our school Designated Safeguarding Lead (DSL) is

 We also have two Deputy DSL’s in school: